Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the genome fasta files.
       --bam_files BAM_FILES [BAM_FILES ...], -b BAM_FILES [BAM_FILES ...]
-                            The input format is
+                            The input format is $SET_NAME:$BAMFILE1,$BAMFILE2,...
-                            $SET_NAME:$SAMPLE_NUM:$BAMFILE1,$BAMFILE2,...
-                            $SAMPLE_NUM means the input bam files
-                            (samples/replicates) should be considered as the given number of samples. $SAMPLE_NUM also influences
-                            --dp4_cutoff, --indel_fraction, and
-                            --read_depth_range.For an example, if sample1.bam,
+                            For an example,
-                            sample2.bam, and sample3.bam are three
-                            samples/replicates of one condition.
-You can assign set1:2:sample1.bam,sample2.bam,sample3.bam.
+                            set1:sample1.bam,sample2.bam,sample3.bam.
 This means
                             these three bam files should be computed together.
-And these bam files (samples/replicates) should be
-                            considered as 2 samples.
-If multiple samples need to be assigned, please use spaces to separate the input.
+If multiple genomes need to be assigned, please use spaces to separate the input.

     additional arguments:
       --samtools_path SAMTOOLS_PATH